LEMSS2025/LEMSS-Platform/readme.md

             - `model_name`: The hugging face link to the E5 model.
         3. `okapi`: Okapi ranker settings (it uses wikir/en59k as corpus):
             - `index_name`: The name for the index folder to be created.

-    - `llm`: Large Language Model (LLM) configuration settings.
-        - `model_name`: The hugging face link to the LLM model.
-        - `token`: Hugging face token for LLM generation.
-        - `temperature`: Temperature parameter for LLM generation.
-        - `top_p`: Top-p parameter for LLM generation.
-        - You can add any other LLM parameters here that is part of the model Hugging Face model.

 ### game:
 - `game`: